-Welcome to how to be organised in July.
-I can’t believe we’re now just over half way through 2019.
+Welcome to how to be an organised family July.
+I can’t believe we’re now just over half way through the year.
 I seem to be writing these posts far too soon each month!
-For us this month has been packed full of school dates and it feels like the end of term madness definitely started earlier this year.
-So this month continues to be a bit more school organisation but also holiday organisation, as I’m sure we all want to be organised so we can enjoy those long Summer weeks more.
-Here are my tips to get yourself July organised.
+Normally this is a month packed full of school dates and end of term madness.
+This year is an exception as lockdown has meant the school calendar is empty.
+So this month continues to be a bit of September school organisation but also holiday organisation, as I’m sure we all want to be organised so we can enjoy those long Summer weeks more.
+Here are my tips to being an organised family in July

 Now is the time to get any uniform needed for September.
-I know for instance M&S has 20% off uniform until the 2nd July, so get any deals there straight away.
+I know for instance M&S has had some good deals on.
 The supermarkets sell out quite quickly so again make sure you get what you need early July.
 Also if you’re like me and have several pairs of shoes to buy, put some money aside this month and next month so come late August/September when you get your child fitted it’s not such a huge expense.

-•Also quick note to make sure you book any school dinners and before/after school clubs this month ready for the start of term.
+•Also quick note to make sure you book any school dinners ready for the start of term.

 *If you do teachers and other carer gifts then get organised at the start of this month and have the gifts ready to take in al wrapped, as that last week just flies by!
 We only get a small gift for the teacher and TA always something simple and affordable, and quite often we have baked a cake if there are too many staff in the nursery.